Can art transform a nation's legal consciousness? This pandemic-inspired cartoon series is trying

 Omid Milani never received any professional artistic training, but he always drew.
 Before taking notes in class, he would think of images to draw on his blank sheet of paper.
 It's always been more natural for him to draw than speak.
 As far as he's concerned, both are pretty similar: "When we speak, we evoke images.
 We're drawing images," he says.
 "But the process is so abstract and quick that we dismiss [that] fact."

-It was this interest in art that inspired his doctoral thesis as a law student at the University of Ottawa, where he found that the dark and complex subject matter he was researching — death panels — could only be properly explored through storytelling.
+It was this interest in art that inspired his doctoral thesis as a law student at the University of Ottawa, where he found that the dark and complex subject matter he was researching — the death penalty — could only be properly explored through storytelling.
 Particularly when it comes to difficult topics, Milani believes that art as a mode of storytelling allows us to communicate using emotion rather than just rationale.
 Now, this belief has led him to his next research project, supported by the University of Ottawa's Human Rights Research and Education Centre: Contekst (a play on the word "context"), from which the art series #COVICATURE was born.

 #COVICATURE is an example of Milani's aesthetic approach to law and human rights — that is, seeing the image as a universal mode of communication and expression.
 "At the time of a global pandemic such as this, we need [a] universal means of communication," he explains.
 "The linear, textual way of communicating ideas is too slow, whereas cartoons are not like that; they are quick, but they are very profound."